pawel2000pl/Ourcraft/README.md

 * Added Perlin Noise algorithm for any count of dimenstion
 * Added simply terrain generator
 * Bug fixes and optimalization
+* Added phisic engine (it still does not work as it will, but work with a slow velocity)

 How to compile and run